 3. The third film was released in November 2020.
 It talks about the attitude of locals towards the lake and the infrastructure, which will keep it in the condition which locals love and cherish.
 It is available on this link: The magical lake.
 Lake Cerknica, Slovenia.

-E2 - Networking and dissemination of project results
+E2 - Networking and dissemination of project results - COMPLETED

 E2.1: Networking with other projects